home-climate-control/dz/docs/configuration/hvac.md

 * `mode`: Which mode this device is used in.
 There can be one.
 The system will refuse to use this device in the wrong mode.
 This parameter is mandatory.
 * `actuator`: The variable output device used as a HVAC unit.
 Currently, only [MQTT fans](./mqtt.md#sensors-switches-fans) are supported.
+* `band-count`: The control signal will be split into this many bands, and the output will not change while the control signal is within the same band.
+This is done to make the device noise less noticeable, infinitely variable devices annoy people.
+  * Default band count is 10, and the maximum possible value is 100.
+It would probably be a bad idea to raise it above the default.
+  * Value of 0 disables banding altogether.

 ### Property of
 * [home-climate-control](./home-climate-control.md)